IvanHGuevara/PyGEVO/README.md

-# PyGE: a pythonic Grammatical Evolution framework
+# PyGEVO: a pythonic Grammatical Evolution framework

-PyGE is a pythonic low-code framework for Grammatical Evolution.
+PyGEVO is a pythonic low-code framework for Grammatical Evolution.
 Minimalistic, efficient and powerful, this framework aims to enable non-expert users to easily wrap up a GE experiment in a few lines of codes:

 ```python
 from core.domain.population import Population